Roger Bannister Breaking The First Sub-Four-Minute-Mile Photo Credit: Associated Press

 I would partner with the best sprint coaches in the world to help with the 3:40-mile breakthrough.
 If I coached a potential 3:40 miler, I would ask the best sprinting coaches in the world to be on my team.
 We never do anything on our own.

-Mid and long-distance coaches, including myself, need to keep up with the latest evidence-based speed training to learn how to make even larger running breakthroughs.
+Mid and long-distance coaches, including myself, need to keep up with the latest evidence-based speed training to learn how to make even more significant running breakthroughs.

 Okay, this sub-3:40 brainstorming exercise just got a little more challenging.